-- (A) The conservation areas are not substantially altered by new development; - (B) Any infill building within or visible from the conservation areas is compatible with the style and size of the surrounding buildings; - (C) Listed buildings and other structures, and buildings of historical significance outside the conservation areas are preserved.
-Changes to their immediate surroundings shall be sympathetic both to the historic buildings and the surrounding landscape;

-(D) Features of archaeological interest (including ridge-and-furrow cultivation) are not damaged by future development projects or changes in land use.
+- (A) The conservation areas are not substantially altered by new development; - (B) Any infill building within or visible from the conservation areas is compatible with the style and size of the surrounding buildings; - (C) Listed buildings, other listed structures, and buildings of historical significance outside the conservation areas throughout the parish should be preserved.
+Changes to their immediate surroundings shall be sympathetic both to the historic buildings and the surrounding landscape; - (D) Features of archaeological interest (including ridge-and-furrow cultivation) should not be damaged by future development projects or changes in land use; - (E) The policy will also apply to the important views, important open spaces, enclosed approaches and positive buildings identified on the plans in the Conservation Area Appraisal (on p2 and p8).